-For health and safety reasons, restrictions and prohibitions have been placed on certain items.
-Familiarise yourself with the security measures and customs that Luxembourg Airport has in place in order to pass through security with ease.
+For security reasons, restrictions and prohibitions have been placed on certain items.
+Familiarise yourself with the security measures that Luxembourg Airport has in place in order to pass through security with ease.

 The following list of items are prohibited and cannot, under any circumstances, be carried in hand luggage on board the aircraft.